Who We Are

 HISTORY OF CLIMATE INTERACTIVE

-Both MIT trained system dynamics modelers, Dr. Elizabeth Sawin and Andrew Jones both shared a reverence for the field of system dynamics simulation modeling, addressing complex global challenges, and the life work of Meadows, their long-term mentor.
+The organization was founded by Executive Director Andrew Jones and Dr. Elizabeth Sawin who both shared a passion for the field of system dynamics modeling, addressing complex global challenges, and the life work of Dr. Donella Meadows—their shared long-term mentor.

-In 2009, Climate Interactive was the first scientific team to add up all the climate pledges countries had made to the United Nations leading up to the COP 15 Copenhagen climate negotiations.
-This analysis, which became known as the Climate Scoreboard, landed our work in the New York Times and in the meeting rooms of the world’s top decision-makers over the next several years.
+• In 2009, Climate Interactive was the first scientific team to add up all the climate pledges countries had made to the United Nations leading up to the COP 15 Copenhagen climate negotiations.
+This analysis, which became known as the Climate Scoreboard, landed our work in the New York Times and in the meeting rooms of the world’s top decision-makers.

-In 2019, we released one of our largest projects to date, the En-ROADS Climate Solutions Simulator.
-Co-developed with MIT, this global simulator allowed users to interact with cross-sector climate solutions like never before, boasting an interactive and accessible interface.
-Since its release, En-ROADS has been used with dozens of world leaders, in top-tier university curriculums, in the boardrooms of Fortune 500 companies, and by leaders from prominent international NGO’s.
+• In 2019, the En-ROADS Climate Solutions Simulator was released.
+Co-developed with the MIT Sloan Sustainability Initiative, this global simulator allowed users to interact with cross-sector climate solutions like never before, boasting an accessible interface available in over 20 languages.
+Since its release, En-ROADS has been used by thousands of leaders across the world to inform climate policy decisions.

 Climate Interactive is a fiscally sponsored project of the New Venture Fund, a 501(c)(3) organization based in Washington, DC.